 You don’t have to be an art buff to find yourself immersed in the creativity carefully housed in the National Gallery of Canada.
 Its most impressive collection is the expansive and immersive Canadian and Indigenous Galleries.
 And the Ottawa Art Gallery – which is always free – presents local, national and international historical and contemporary art in a stunning architectural setting.

 CityFolk, a four-day music festival at Lansdowne, features international headliners from all genres.
-The event also highlights local acts who perform at businesses throughout the central Glebe neighbourhood.

 Sit back and relax with some craft beer on a Brew Donkey tour.
 During these group outings, a guide takes you to some of the many craft breweries in Canada’s capital region.
 You get to meet the innovative, local brewmasters who have the city and region positively hopping, learn about the brewing process, and enjoy several delicious beer samples.
 Cheers!